david-dick/firefox-marionette/README.md

 - network.http.accept-encoding.secure
 - privacy.donottrackheader.enabled

+In addition, this method will accept a hash of values as parameters as well.
+When a hash is provided, this method will alter specific parts of the normal Firefox User Agent.
+These hash parameters are;

+- os - The desired operating system, known values are "linux", "win32", "darwin", "freebsd", "netbsd", "openbsd" and "dragonfly"
+- version - A specific version of firefox, such as 120.
+- increment - A specific offset from the actual version of firefox, such as -5

+These parameters can be used to set a user agent string like so;

+    use Firefox::Marionette();
+    use strict;

+    my $firefox = Firefox::Marionette->new();
+    $firefox->agent(os => 'freebsd', version => 118);

+    # user agent is now equal to
+    # Mozilla/5.0 (X11; FreeBSD amd64; rv:109.0) Gecko/20100101 Firefox/118.0

-If the `stealth` parameter is supplied, it will also attempt to change a number of javascript attributes to match the desired browser.
+If the `stealth` parameter has supplied to the [new](#new) method, it will also attempt to change a number of javascript attributes to match the desired browser.
 The following websites have been very useful in testing these ideas;

 - [https://browserleaks.com/javascript](https://browserleaks.com/javascript)
 - [https://www.amiunique.org/fingerprint](https://www.amiunique.org/fingerprint)